Developing a Single Page App with FastAPI and React

 />

-<Button h="1.5rem" size="sm" onClick={updateTodo}>Update Todo</Button>
+<Button size="sm" onClick={updateTodo}>Save</Button>

 )

-In the above code, we created a modal using Chakra UI's Modal components.
+In the above code, we created a modal using Chakra UI's Dialog components.
 In the modal body, we listened for changes to the textbox and updated the state object, todo.
 Lastly, when the button "Update Todo" is clicked, the function updateTodo() is invoked and our todo is updated.

-The full component should now look like:
+The full component should now look like this:

-const [todo, setTodo] = useState(item)
+const [todo, setTodo] = useState(item);

 const updateTodo = async () => {